WillBrubaker/awesome-surveys/README.txt

 2. Allows the creation of any number of surveys to collect data from visitors to your site.
 3. Build your survey forms with the powerful built-in form builder.
 4. Optionally require login or cookie authentication in order for a user to take the survey.
-5. Publish your surveys on pages or posts by including a shortcode.
+5. Publish your surveys on pages or posts by including a shortcode **new** or link directly to them.
 6. Advanced form field validation is included.
 7. View results of your surveys in the admin area of your WordPress site.
-8. Contextual help available for many of the survey builder options
-9. Extendable through action/filter hooks.
+8. Extendable through action/filter hooks.

 == Installation ==